Table of Contents

 How it works:

-You’ll set a target amount and a frequency for each non-monthly expense.
+You’ll need to make sure rollovers are turned on for any Non-monthly category, and set a target amount and a frequency for each expense.
 Monarch rolls over unspent funds in these budgets, so you’re prepared when these costs arise later in the year.
 Learn more about rollover budgets here: Rollover Budgets Guide.
+Note: To make the Non-monthly budgets work, make sure you have rollovers and a target amount set for each category.

 Flex Expenses